jp-chl/66DaysOfK8s/challenge/week01/day5/README.md

 * macOS Catalina 10.15.7
 * Google Chrome 87.0.4280.88 (Official Build) (x86_64)
 * Native macOS clients for ssh-keygen and ssh
+* As of v1.19.0 the minimum size for VirtualBox is 3vCPU/4G memory/5G minimal OS for master and 1vCPU/2G memory/5G minimal OS for worker node.
+Most other providers work with 2CPU/7.5G.

 ---